FUNDAMENTALS OF SENATE COMMITTEES

 Logistics Officer

-The logistics officer provides administrative and logistical support to committee clerks.
-This includes planning travel for Senate committees and setting up videoconferences.
+Logistics officers provide administrative and logistical support to committee clerks.
+This includes planning travel for Senate committees and managing the coordination of the virtual components of committee meetings.
 The role of the logistics officer is to ensure that the organizational and administrative work of committees are effectively administered both in and outside of Ottawa.

 Most committees require research support to accomplish their work, and analysts from the Library of Parliament assist committees in this regard.
-They are responsible for preparing briefing notes and suggested questions pertaining to the work of the committee during hearings.
+They are responsible for preparing briefing notes relating to committee studies and suggested questions for witnesses testifying before the committee.
 Analysts usually work with the chair and the steering committee in the selection of witnesses.
 They assist the committee by preparing draft reports, especially lengthy reports associated with special studies, as well as the observations sometimes appended to reports on bills.
 Like Senate Administration personnel, analysts from the Library of Parliament are non-partisan.

-Communications officers are non-partisan employees of the Senate Communications Directorate.
-They focus on promoting the institutional work of the Senate and provide communications advice to the Speaker, Senate committees, senators and Senate Administration.
+Communications officers are non-partisan employees of the Senate Communications, Broadcasting and Publications Directorate.
+They focus on promoting the institutional work of the Senate and provide communications advice to the Speaker, Senate committees, senators and the Senate Administration.

-Under the direction of the chair and deputy chair, they develop communications strategies and plans for committees, always taking into account the different perspectives represented on the committee.
+Under the direction of the steering committee, they develop communications strategies and plans for committees, always taking into account the different perspectives represented on the committee.
 They shape information products tailored to the needs of committee audiences, in print or electronic form.
 They plan and organize news conferences, respond to media calls and provide media analysis to committee members.
 They also provide information for speaking notes, speeches and articles.

 Communications officers travel with Senate committees when needed, notify the media and public about hearings, and set up interviews with the media.

 Committees may contract expert consultants who are not employed by Parliament.
 This option is most often used when a committee is studying a topic that may be outside the expertise of available Library of Parliament analysts, or when a particular individual’s skills are required.
 These professionals tend to be subject matter experts, legal counsel or specialized service providers.
-If a committee decides to request the services of a consultant, it must first obtain power from the Senate to allow it to engage professional services,[189] as well as the necessary funds.
+If a committee decides to request the services of a consultant, it must obtain the power to hire through a request contained in a budget report adopted by the Senate; the budget report will also contain the request for the necessary funds to hire.

 [2] Such authorities include Senate Procedure in Practice; Bosc, M., and Gagnon, A., House of Commons Procedure and Practice, Ottawa, House of Commons, 3rd ed., 2017; May, T.E., Erskine May’s Treatise on the Law, Privileges, Proceedings and Usage of Parliament, 25th ed., edited by Sir David Natzler KCB and Mark Hutton, London, LexisNexis, 2019; and Bourinot, J.G., Parliamentary Procedure and Practice in the Dominion of Canada, 4th ed., edited by T.B.
 Flint, Toronto, Canada Law Book Co., 1916.

-[4] For a history of the evolution of committees in the British Parliament, see Redlich, Volume 2, pp. 203-214.
+[4] For a history of the evolution of committees in the British Parliament, see Redlich, The Procedure of the House of Commons: A Study of Its History and Present Form, Volume 2, pp. 203-214.
 For a description of committees before Confederation, see O’Brien “Pre-Confederation Parliamentary Procedure…”.

 [5] Journals of the Senate, November 7, 1867, p.
 60.